-4.1.
-Sketch of the proof.
-Our proof strategy is to connect our matching model with constraints to the "matching with contracts" model (Hatfield and Milgrom, 2005).
-More specifically, given the original matching model under constraints, we define an "associated model," a hypothetical matching model between doctors and regions instead of doctors and hospitals; In the associated model, we regard each region as a hypothetical consortium of hospitals that acts as one agent.
-By imagining that a region (hospital consortium) makes a coordinated employment decision, we can account for the fact that acceptance of a doctor by a hospital may depend on doctor applications to other hospitals in the same region, an inevitable feature in markets under distributional constraints.
+feature in markets under distributional constraints.
 This association necessitates, however, that we distinguish a doctor's placements in different hospitals in the given region.
 We account for this complication by defining a region's choice function over contracts rather than doctors, where a contract specifies a doctor-hospital pair to be matched.
 We construct such a choice function by using two pieces of information: the preferences of all the hospitals in the given region, and regional preferences.
 The idea is that each hospital's preferences are used for choosing doctors given the number of allocated slots, while regional preferences are used to regulate slots allocated to different hospitals in the region.
 In other words, regional preferences trade off multiple hospitals' desires to accept more doctors, when accepting more is in conflict with the regional cap.
-With the help of this association, we demonstrate that any stable allocation in the associate model with contracts induces a stable matching in the original model with distributional constraints (Proposition 2).
+With the help of this association, we demonstrate that any stable allocation in the associate model with contracts induces a stable matching in the original model with distributional constraints (Proposition 9).

-Once this association is established, with some work we show that the key conditions in the associated model-the substitutes condition and the law of aggregate demand-are satisfied (Proposition 1).
+Once this association is established, with some work we show that the key conditions in the associated model-the substitutes condition and the law of aggregate demand-are satisfied (Proposition 8).
 This enables us to invoke existing results for matching with contracts, namely that an existing algorithm called the "cumulative offer process" finds a stable allocation, and it is (group) strategy-proof for doctors in the associated model (Hatfield and Milgrom, 2005; Hatfield and Kojima, 2009; Hatfield and Kominers, 2012).
-Then, we observe that the outcome of the cumulative offer process corresponds to the matching produced by the flexible deferred acceptance algorithm in the original model with constraints (Remark 3).
-This correspondence establishes that the flexible deferred acceptance mechanism finds a stable matching in the original problem and this algorithm is group strategy-proof for doctors, proving Theorem 1.
+Then, we observe that the outcome of the cumulative offer process corresponds to the matching produced by the flexible deferred acceptance algorithm in the original model with constraints (Remark 1).
+This correspondence establishes that the flexible deferred acceptance mechanism finds a stable matching in the original problem and this algorithm is group strategy-proof for doctors, proving Proposition 0.

-The full proof, presented in the next subsection, formalizes this idea.
+The full proof, presented in Appendix A, formalizes this idea.
 The proof is somewhat involved because one needs to exercise some care when establishing correspondences between the two models and confirming that a property in one model induces the corresponding property in the other.
-For illustration, our proof approach is represented as a chart in Figure 3.